nashville-software-school/foundations-course/documentation/docker-compose-draft.md

        # rest of your existing code
    ```
 3. **Save the file**
+4. **Stop the debugger** (Ctrl+C or click the stop button in VS Code)
+5. **Press F5 again** to restart with your changes
-4. **In your browser**, refresh the rocks page
+6. **In your browser**, navigate to the rocks page
-5. **Check the DEBUG CONSOLE** in VS Code - you should see your print statement immediately!
+7. **Check the Integrated Terminal** in VS Code - you should see your print statement!

-**No rebuilding, no restarting containers, no waiting** - just instant feedback!
+**Important Note**: When debugging with `--noreload`, Django doesn't automatically restart when files change.
+This ensures stable debugging connections, but you'll need to manually restart (F5) to see code changes.

 ## Comparing Your Workflows